RISC-KC/basic_rv32s/guidelines/development_log.md

 ![SignalOpt-RV32I50F.5SPH.R1](/diagrams/design_archive/RV32I50F.5SP/RV32I50F.5SPH.R1.drawio.png)

 After that, I continued studying the one-cycle latency in Data Memory.
-During last night’s meeting after the evening session, we floated the idea of making the read enable signal posedge-based and I tried it—merciless syntax error…
+During last night’s meeting after the evening session, we floated the idea of making the read enable signal posedge-based and I tried it—merciless syntax error...
 Right now, at the rising edge of the clock (when it goes to 1), read enable is seen as 0, and by design it only becomes 1 after passing through multiple conditionals, so it looks like we can’t start a read immediately.

 Is there no way around this?